tiepdotme/bodhinyana-group.github.io/_posts/2020-03-19-to-panic-or-not-to-panic.markdown

 title: To panic or not to panic
 date: 2020-03-19 19:30:00
 leader: Martin
+reading_author: Martin Evans
+allow_comments: yes
+reading_snippet: With mindfulness we have the chance to see things clearly.
+We can step back, watch it as a process – and see that there is no suffering here, but that which we create.
 ---

 Last Friday I went to see a production of Dad’s Army at our local theatre.
 'Don’t panic Mr Mainwaring’ seems quite appropriate in the current crisis.